srdangre/Investigating-Recipes-and-Ratings/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Since the distributions of minutes spent cooking when description is True and minutes spent cooking when description is False have a different shape and since we only aim to find out if the two distributions are different, we will use the KS test statistic for our permutation test.
+Since the distributions of minutes spent cooking when description is True and minutes spent cooking when description is False have a different shape and since I only aim to find out if the two distributions are different, I will use the KS test statistic for my permutation test.

 <iframe
   src="assets/Empirical Distribution of the K-S Statistic.html"